awsdocs/aws-direct-connect-user-guide/doc_source/routing-and-bgp.md

 If you do not specify local preference community tags, the default local preference is based on the distance to the AWS Direct Connect location\.

-## Public, private and transit virtual interface BGP community tags<a name="bgp-communities-interfaces"></a>
+## Virtual interface BGP community tags<a name="bgp-communities-interfaces"></a>

-You can use this traffic engineering technique on public, private and transit virtual interface BGP advertisements to achieve an active/passive load distribution over redundant virtual interfaces\.
+You can use this traffic engineering technique for private and transit virtual interface BGP advertisements to achieve an active/passive load distribution over redundant virtual interfaces\.
 An active virtual interface has 7224:7300 \(High preference\) as the tag and a Passive has 7224:7100 \(Low preference\) as the tag\.